opendocsg/slw-judgments-backfill/2001_SGCA_12/report.md

 _Banking_ – _Letters of credit_ – _Whether deferred payment credit or negotiation credit_ – _Examination of terms of letter of credit according to applicable UCP rules and where ambiguity exists_

 (delivering the judgment of the court): This is an appeal against a decision of the High Court as to the construction of a letter of credit (LC).
 The High Court granted the respondents judgment for their claim of US$1,333,466.64, being the sum due under the LC.
-[See [2000] 4 SLR 254.
+[See <span class="citation">[2000] 4 SLR 254</span>.

 An alternative basis of the respondents` claim is as a holder in due course of two drafts drawn against the appellants under the LC.
 In view of its decision on the main issue, the High Court did not go on to consider this question.